tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 These installations were designed for specific places for her family home, the layout of which is featured on the cover of the five small books that accompany the thesis.

-Curtains, symbolically, exist ‘in between’ on the boundary of worlds – separating ‘the living’ from ‘the dead’, ‘the past’ from ‘the present’, ‘here’ and ‘there’ and giving the special meaning to the spaces they divide.
+‘the past’ from ‘the present’, ‘here’ and ‘there’ and are giving the special meaning to the spaces they divide.

-They can conceal an ‘alternate reality’, create intimacy and are crucial in theater for separating the ‘fictional’ from ‘the real’, as well as the stage from the audience.
-They serve a technical role by hiding stage preparations and marking ‘the beginning’ and ‘end’ of spectacle.
-By lifting the curtain, the audience becomes observers or active participants in the event.
+as well as the stage from the audience.
+They serve a technical role by marking ‘the beginning’ and ‘end’ of spectacle.

 The installation is part of Barbara Mydlak’s PhD completed at the Faculty of Painting and Drawing, Abakanowicz University of Fine Arts in Poznan, Poland